e18e/e18e/docs/blog/e18e-and-friends.md

 ## Join us live!

 If you'd like to join us live for the first episode of _e18e & Friends_, you can find the event on [Discord](https://chat.e18e.dev).
-We will be streaming on **February 10th, 2026 at ??
-GMT**.
+We will be streaming on **February 10th, 2026 at 7pm CET**.